 Michelle Obama will skip Trump inauguration, but ex-Presidents Obama, Clinton and Bush will be there

 WEST PALM BEACH, Fla.
-(AP) — Former first lady Michelle Obama will skip the inauguration of President-elect Donald Trump, the second time in two weeks that she is not attending a gathering of former U.S. leaders and their spouses, but former Presidents Barack Obama, Bill Clinton and George W. Bush will be there.
+(AP) — Former first lady Michelle Obama will skip the inauguration of President-elect Donald Trump, the second time in two weeks that she is not attending a gathering of former U.S. leaders and their spouses, but former Presidents Barack Obama, George W. Bush and Bill Clinton will be there.

 Laura Bush and former Secretary of State Hillary Clinton will join their husbands for the Jan.
 20 swearing-in ceremony at the Capitol, representatives said.